eezstreet/SWATEliteForce/README.md

 Equipment is also much more realistic.
  * Weapons can be aimed down the sights, for better accuracy, using the zoom key.
  * All of your equipment factors into two meters: WEIGHT and BULK.
 Weight dictates your speed and is a measure of how heavy your equipment is.
 Bulk affects interaction speed (C2 placing/wedging door/toolkit use, but NOT restraining) and measures how big your equipment is.
+You can pack No Weapon/No Equipment in some slots to reduce weight and bulk.
+ * You can now share some equipment with other players by pressing the melee key.
+You can also order your AI officers to give you a piece of equipment as well.
+Currently this only works for tactical tab items and lightsticks.
  * Bullets of certain types (FMJ, buckshot, etc) can now ricochet off of hard surfaces such as concrete, dirt, and water.
 Use caution.
  * Bullets are now subject to drag; they lose damage over distance.
  * Less lethal equipment is now actually LESS LETHAL.
 Some equipment (tasers, beanbag shotgun) can incapacitate or kill if used incorrectly.